What?

 I don’t think this project really exercised the main features of Go.
 There isn’t any concurrency in my interpreter, so I didn’t use any goroutines or channels.
 I didn’t use any dependencies outside the standard library either.
 I also intentionally avoided web stuff like JSON and HTTP for this first project.
 I think those are a large part of how people use Go in the real world.

 The parts I did use seemed to work pretty well.
 It was easy to look up any errors I came across, and AI assistants were able to give me decent example code.
 The assistants would usually give me code to solve a common programming quiz question and then I could adapt that to fit the problem I was actually trying to solve.
-It’s definitely a step down from Python where the AI assistants know the ins and outs of specific libraries like Pandas, but it got the job done.
+It’s definitely a step down from Python where the AI assistants know the ins and outs of specific libraries like Pandas, but it gets the job done.

 One quirk of Brainfuck is that each cell is only one byte.
 Some of the programs I came across intentionally underflow that byte to wrap around to 255.
 That would’ve been a pain in Python, but it Just Worked™ in Go.